Algorithms

 MAD = median(|xα΅’ - median(x)|)

 Robust measure of spread.
 Unlike std, a single outlier cannot dramatically inflate the MAD.
-Computed using insertion sort (efficient for n=75 on ESP32).
+IQR and MAD share one sorted copy of the turbulence window per evaluation (std::sort in C++, list.sort() in MicroPython).

 Waveform Length: